skinnertx/command-line-site/README.md

 ## Learn More

 I've written up a blog post on medium that describes how I built the site, as well as some of the finer implementation details.
-Check it out here //TODO add link
+Check it out [here](https://medium.com/@gus.caldwell/my-personal-website-journey-40d4d49e3cea)

 ## Still to Come